Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Dynamic Multi-Context Dilated Convolution

-Considering this, four architectures, illustrated in Figure~\ref{fig:cnn_arch}, have been developed and evaluated in this work.
+Considering this, a full set of experiments (guided by~\cite{bengio2012practical}) was performed in order to define the best architectures.
+After the experiments, four networks, illustrated in Figure~\ref{fig:cnn_arch}, have been selected (based on the accuracy) and extensively evaluated in this work.
 The first network, presented in Figure~\ref{dilated1}, is composed of seven layers: six dilated convolutions (that are responsible to capture the patterns of the input images) and a final $1\times1$ convolution layer, which is responsible to generate the dense predictions.
 There is no pooling or normalization in this network, and all layers have stride~1.
 Specifically, the first two convolutions have $5\times5$ filters with dilation rate $r$ 1 and 2, respectively.
 The following two convolutions have $4\times4$ filters but rate 3 and 4 while the last two convolutions have smaller filters ($3\times3$) but 5 and 6 as dilation rate.
 Because this network has 6 layers responsible for the feature extraction, it will be referenced as \textbf{Dilated6}.
 The second network (Figure~\ref{dilated2}) is based on densely connected networks~\cite{huang2016densely}, which recently achieved outstanding results on the image classification task.
-This network is very similar to the first one having the same number of layers.
-The main difference between these networks is that a layer has as input feature maps of all preceding layers.
+This network is very similar to the first one having the same number of layers and configuration.
+The main difference between these networks is that a layer receives as input feature maps of all preceding layers.
 Hence, the last layer has access to all feature maps generated by all other layers of the network.
 This process allows the network to combine different feature maps with distinct level of abstraction, supporting the capture and learning of a wide range of feature combination.
 Because this network has 6 layers responsible for the feature extraction and is densely connected, it will be referenced in this work as \textbf{DenseDilated6}.
 The third network, presented in Figure~\ref{dilated3}, has the same configuration of the Dilated6, but with pooling layers between each convolutional one.
 Given a specific combination of stride and padding, no downsampling is performed over the inputs in these pooling layers.
 Because of the number of layers and the pooling layers, this network will be referenced hereafter as \textbf{Dilated6Pooling}.
 The last network (Figure~\ref{dilated4}) is an extension of the previous one, having 8 dilated convolutions instead of only 6.
-The last two layers have smaller filters ($3\times3$) but 7 and 8 as dilation rate.
+The last two convolutional layers have smaller filters ($3\times3$) but 7 and 8 as dilation rate.
 There are pooling layers between all convolutional ones.
 Given that this network has 8 dilated convolutional and pooling layers, it will be referenced hereafter as \textbf{Dilated8Pooling}.
+Although only this network with 8 layers is explored in this work, other variant networks (such as Dilated8 and DenseDilated8) were initially considered but not retained for further experiments due to the similar initial performance and longer training time when compared to the Dilated6 variant networks.